Interviewer: Perhaps if we start by you just telling us what your role was with Serkong Tsenzhab Rinpoche in that period of his life.

 Is this guy a young Geshe?

-Oh, yes he is.
+Oh, yes, he is.
 I would say he’s in his early forties.
-But these are the best, because it’s really fresh in their minds still.
-If you ask a Geshe who is seventy years old to try to remember something that he studied when he was eighteen, that’s not so easy; there are very few people who can remember that that far back.
-Now the old Serkong Rinpoche has said to me that he remembered every teaching that he ever received.
+Geshes this age are the best because everything they’ve studied is still really fresh in their minds.
+If you ask a Geshe who is 70 years old to try to remember something that he studied when he was 18, that’s not so easy; there are very few people who can remember that far back.
+Now, the old Serkong Rinpoche said to me that he remembered every teaching that he ever received.
 He wasn’t boasting.
 I think he was doing that to sort of tell me that I should improve my memory and try to remember everything.

-And so you’ve heard Rinpoche debate.
-How is Rinpoche at debating?
+So, you’ve heard Rinpoche debate; how is Rinpoche at debating?

 I don’t know.
-I can’t follow the debates; they’re much too fast and they’re much too noisy.
-The debates are with a hundred or more other people debating at the top of their voice at the same time.
-I can’t hear that.
+I can’t follow the debates; they’re much too fast, and they’re much too noisy.
+The debates are with 100 or more other people debating at the top of their voice at the same time.
+I can’t distinguish one from another.

 But Rinpoche has a really sharp mind?